 Why do I have lost items?

-Late notices went out, beginning September 30, for all past due library materials from March-September.
+Late notices went out, beginning September 30, for all past due library materials from March-September and notices continue to be issued for items more than 30 days overdue.
 Please return items by the due date–the book drop is available 24/7–and the lost book fee will disappear from your account and the account will be unblocked.
 Please don’t panic if items remain on your library account.
-We are quarantining for 7 days so there may be a delay in checking items in.
+We are quarantining for 7 days, and there may be a delay in checking items in.

 We will allow curbside pickup once with lost item status, but lost items must be returned or paid for before your next round of holds pickup.

 The Board of Library Trustees voted to waive fines (but not fees) for overdue materials through the end of the Pandemic.
 Instead, please donate to the Grafton Food Bank, the Library Gift Account (via check to PO Box 387, Grafton MA 01519, the Friends of the Library, or the Capital Campaign (via UniBank).